What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 CLIP-GmP-ViT-L-14

-Improvements to CLIP-GmP-ViT-L-14.png (1820×1731)
+Improvements to CLIP-GmP-ViT-L-14

 zer0int/CLIP-fine-tune: Fine-tuning code for CLIP models

-Screenshot of CLIP-GmP-ViT-L-14 download page with comment.png (3780×2260)
+Screenshot of CLIP-GmP-ViT-L-14 download page with comment

 Long-CLIP-GmP-ViT-L-14 (ComfyUI Only)

-Screenshot of Long-CLIP-GmP-ViT-L-14 download page with comment.png (3780×2232)
+Screenshot of Long-CLIP-GmP-ViT-L-14 download page with comment

 Flan-T5xxl (Enhanced T5xxl)

-Flan-T5xxl Original (Split Version)
+Original Flan-T5xxl (Split Version)

 Flan-T5xxl Merged Version

-How to Use the Flan-T5xxl Model
+How to Use Flan-T5xxl Models

-Using FP32 Text Encoders
+Using FP32 Format Text Encoders

-Text encoders are typically processed in FP16 format.
+Text encoders normally process in FP16 format.

-Screenshot of enabling --fp32-text-enc in Stability Matrix with comment.png (1144×1866)
+Screenshot of enabling --fp32-text-enc in Stability Matrix with comment

 Example setting in Stability Matrix

-This time, I upgraded the text encoder in Flux.1.
+Today we upgraded text encoders in Flux.1.

-Conclusion: Try Changing Your Text Encoder!
+Summary: Try Upgrading Your Text Encoders!

-• CLIP converts text into vectors
+• CLIP converts text to vectors

 • T5xxl understands context